 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's important to hire a licensed solar installer.
-This ensures that the work is done properly using the most up-to-date installation methods.
-There are no state-level contracting licenses issued in the Commonwealth of Pennsylvania, so each city or county can set its own requirements and regulations.
+Confirm that your solar installer is properly licensed.
+This ensures that the work is done properly using current best installation practices.
+The Commonwealth of Pennsylvania does not issue state-level contracting licenses, so each city or county can set its own requirements and regulations.

-Check review sites like the Better Business Bureau (BBB), TrustPilot, and Google Reviews to see feedback from past customers on local solar companies.
-Detailed reviews can help you assess a company's reliability and customer service.
-Use caution with companies that have no reviews or mostly negative ones.
+Check consumer review platforms like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see feedback from past customers about local solar companies.
+Detailed reviews can help you assess a company's dependability and level of service.
+Use caution with companies that have very few reviews or mostly negative ones.

 Get free, detailed quotes from at least three solar companies.
-The quotes should outline all costs and identify the solar parts included.
-Comparing several quotes can help you find the best value for your budget.
+The quotes should describe all costs and identify the exact solar parts included.
+Looking at several quotes can help you find the best value for your budget.

 Incentive Amount: